Gargoyle (band): Summary

-Gargoyle is said to be a pioneer of visual kei and also as the leading authority on hard music scene in Japan.
-Beyond their mysterious visuals, they are renowned for a strong band that has worked their way up to the present position from the first.
-They are looked as “the king of live music clubs” that triumph the career for more than a quarter of a century.
-In their indie era, they sold out a plurality of solo concerts at Shibuya Public Hall.
-In 1992, a year before their major debut, they won a first prize of indie band section in a project called "LEADERS POLE 1991" held by a magazine “Rockin'f” （the second was Luna Sea and the third was COLOR）.
+Gargoyle is said to be a pioneer of visual kei and an authority on hard music scene in Japan.
+Beyond their visuals, they are renowned for being a band that has worked their way up to being “the king of live music clubs” for more than a quarter of a century.
+In their indie era, they sold out multiple solo concerts at Shibuya Public Hall.
+In 1992, a year before their major debut, they won a first prize of indie band section in a project called "LEADERS POLE 1991" held by a magazine “Rockin'f” (the second was Luna Sea and the third was COLOR）.